 Among the health problems that may affect this breed, the degenerative heart condition MVD Mitral Valve disease is the most frequently reported one.

 The Cavalier National Breed club recommends screening for these conditions be carried out by breeders.
-Further, those seeking a puppy request their selected breeder provide the health testing that has been done on the sire and dam in regard to these diseases.
+Further, those seeking a puppy should request their selected breeder provide the health testing that has been done on the sire and dam in regard to these diseases.

 Although the Cavalier can be content with any level of exercise, it is recommended that at least one walk a day is given to maintain a healthy heart condition, as well as for the change of scenery and fresh air that every dog needs.

 The Cavalier Spaniel is very adaptable to most living arrangements and prefers to be inside with his family most of the time.

 If no outdoor area is available, definitely a walk should be given.
 Milder climates suit the breed best.

 As always, the caution remains that activities involving children of any age should always be monitored by an adult just to be on the safe side.